rinkurani1/chart-smart-r/README.md

 # chart-smart-r
-Code for the book "Chart Smart: Data Visualization in R for Teens"
+R code for the book "Chart Smart: Data Visualization in R for Teens"